Lièpvre: Convent of Lièpvre

-In 770 Fulrad began the construction of a priory named Fulradocella (which later became Lièpvre).
+In 770 Fulrad began the construction of a priory named Fulraand docella (which later became Lièpvre).
 The construction of the priory took eight years, during which Lièpvre's village became developed.
 During the first year of his reign, on January 13, 769, Charlemagne donated Saint-Dié's convent to Fulrad.
 Roughly thirty kilometers of Lièpvre's territory was taken by the royal treasury of King Childéric II from the mayor Wulfoald.
 Wulfoald was accused of high treason and plotting against Pepin the Short.
 Wulfoald was condemned to death, but Fulrad's intervention spared his life.
 In return, Wulfoald gave King Childéric II his possessions, which included the Saint Mihiel abbey in the diocese of Verdun.

 On September 14, 774, Charlemagne granted properties in the royal domain of Kintzheim to Fulrad.
 In 781 Charlemagne also granted a vast area of forests from Kintzheim to the abbey of Saint Denis, as well as the tithes of Lièpvre's nearby lands.
 He then named the convent for Saint Alexander and Saint Cucuphas.
 Saint Alexander's relics were first transported to Paris, then transferred to Lièpvre.
-In year 835 the relics of Saint Alexander and Saint Cucufat were transferred to the abbey of Saint-Denis under Hilduin's abbacy.
+In the year 835, the relics of Saint Alexander and Saint Cucufat were transferred to the abbey of Saint-Denis under Hilduin's abbacy.
 Cucuphas's relics were brought back from Spain between 777 and 778, when Sulaiman Ibn-Al Arabi governed the region of Barcelona.
-Sulaiman previously submitted to Pippin the Short between 756–753 to send Cucuphas's bones away from Spain to avoid the Moslems.
+Sulaiman previously submitted to Pippin the Short between 756 and 753 to send Cucuphas's bones away from Spain to avoid the Moslems.
 The bones were given to Fulrad, who sent them to Lièpvre.
 The church was dedicated to Saint Cucuphas and continued until the fifteenth century.

 In 750 Fulrad became abbot of Saint Denis and began alteration works on the abbey Merovingian.
 These works began after Pepin the Short's death in 771.
-On February 24 775 Fulrad dedicated the church reconstruction of Saint Denis to Charlemagne.
+On February 24 775, Fulrad dedicated the church reconstruction of Saint Denis to Charlemagne.

 Fulrad was based at other convents during the reconstruction, the most notable of which were Salonne near Castle Salt marshes (Moselle) and Saint Hippolyte near Lièpvre.
 He was also integral to the creation of Esslingen-am-Neckar's convent near Stuttgart in Baden-Württemberg.

-On February 26, 757, Pope Stephen II gave Fulrad permission to build convents on his own lands.
+On February 26 757, Pope Stephen II gave Fulrad permission to build convents on his own lands.
 Lièpvre's village was already prosperous by time of Fulrad's death.
 According to the former necrology of the Abbey of Saint Denis, the body of the abbot Fulrad was first interred at Saint Denis, then transferred to Lièpvre's priory.
-The donation of Fulrad's estate to the abbey was confirmed much later by Lothair I in a diploma sent by Verdun on August 4, 854, which clarifies that the Abbey of Saint Denis owns all of Fulrad's former possessions.
+The donation of Fulrad's estate to the abbey was confirmed much later by Lothair I in a diploma sent by Verdun on August 4 854, which clarifies that the Abbey of Saint Denis owns all of Fulrad's former possessions.